 - The Political Science Student Writer's Manual [print]

-- Social Sciences Research: Research, Writing and Presentation Strategies for Students.
-H 62 S736 2008
+- Social Sciences Research: Research, Writing and Presentation Strategies for Students. [print]

 - Academic Writing: An Introduction. [print]

 You need to correctly cite all of the books, journal articles and websites that you used in your research.
 Start with the SFU Library's Citation and Style Guides.

 Citing your sources and creating the reference list is time-consuming.
 Take notes throughout your research and make sure to mark the page number(s) of passages you plan to paraphrase or directly quote in your research paper.

-Consider using a citation management tool called RefWorks to organize your references and automatically generate a bibliography from your references.
-See the SFU RefWorks Quick Guide to help you get started.
+Consider using a citation management software to organize your references and generate bibliographies.
+See the SFU Citation Management Software Guide for reviews and introductions to the main tools.